imagej/imagej.github.io/pages/Unit_tests_for_ImageJ1.md

 Or from Eclipse:

 1. Import the `ij1-tests` project using {% include bc content='File |
-    Import Existing Maven Projects' %} and choosing the `ij1-tests/pom.xml` file.
+    Import Existing Maven Projects'%} and choosing the `ij1-tests/pom.xml` file.
 2. Right-click the `ij1-tests` project, {% include bc content='Run As |
-    JUnit Test' %}.
+    JUnit Test'%}.

 ### Using a different version of ImageJ1